Megan Rossi: Early life and education

 One of three children, Rossi was raised by her single mother, a science teacher, on a farm near Cairns in rural Australia.

 Rossi studied Dietetics at Queensland University of Technology from 2006 to 2009.
 After receiving first-class honours, she went on to conduct more research into the field while working as a dietitian at Princess Alexandra Hospital, Brisbane.
 In 2014, she earned her PhD in gut health from the University of Queensland while also working as a nutritionist for the Australia Olympic Synchronised Swimming team.

-Rossi moved to the UK in 2015, where she lives with her husband Thomas and her son Archie.
+Rossi moved to London, UK in 2015, where she lives with her husband Thomas and her sons Archie and Cooper.

 Career

 Research fellow

 Rossi is a Research Fellow at King's College London looking at nutrition-based therapies in gut health, including prebiotics and probiotics, dietary fibres, plant-based diversity, the low-FODMAP diet and food additives.
 She has published over 50 scientific papers in International peer-reviewed journals.